michael-doherty/Image-Classification-TF/README.md

 ### Summary:

  - This is a **multi-class image classification** problem.
- - The purpose of this project is to **classify car images into 10 classes**.
+ - The purpose of this project is to **classify car images into 42 classes of car makes**.
  - The model was built using ResNet via Tensorflow

 ### Data: